Mauddib28/bleep-tool/README.md

 - Not entirely verified and valdiated; be aware of potential issues
     - Note: Modes outlined above are considered functional
 - The use of double "-m" flags does not work.... instead grow off of the bleep. structure for sub-modules
+- System should NOW allow call of 'bleep' instead of 'python -m bleep.*'

 ==========================================================================================
 		            bleep platform - research / source documentation